Sydney Silverman: Career

 Silverman was a lecturer in English at the National University of Finland from 1921 to 1925, and then returned to the University of Liverpool to teach and read law.
-After qualifying as a solicitor, he worked on workmen's compensation claims and landlord-tenant disputes.
+After qualifying as a solicitor, he worked on workmen's compensation claims and landlord–tenant disputes.

 From 1932 to 1938, Silverman served on Liverpool City Council.
 He contested Liverpool Exchange without success at a by-election in 1933, but was elected as Member of Parliament (MP) for Nelson and Colne in the general election in 1935.

 Silverman was prominent in his support for Jews worldwide and for their rights in Palestine.
 He rethought his pacifism in light of the reports of antisemitism in Europe, and reluctantly supported Britain's entry into the Second World War.
 He was vocal in asking from the government (and Churchill in particular) for a statement of war aims, which had become a contentious issue in the early years of the war.
 Silverman was prominent within the debates over the potential repatriation of Jewish refugees, telling Churchill "that it would be difficult to conceive of a more cruel procedure than to take people who have lost everything they have – their homes, their relatives, their children, all the things that make life decent and possible – and compel them against their will, to go back to the scene of those crimes".

+Silverman was an ardent Zionist who criticized the anti-Zionist policies of Ernest Bevin.
+He denied the Nakba, claiming that the Israelis "did their utmost to persuade them [Palestinian Arabs] to stay."

-Silverman was widely expected to join the government after the Labour victory in the general election in 1945, but, as he was a leftist, he was not appointed by Clement Attlee.
+Silverman was widely expected to join the government after the Labour victory in the general election in 1945, but, as he came from and stood prominently for the left of the Labour Party, he was not appointed by Clement Attlee.
 He became opposed to the government's foreign policy.
 He refused to support German rearmament in 1954 and had the Labour Party Whip withdrawn from November 1954 to April 1955.
 He was one of the founders of the Campaign for Nuclear Disarmament.
 In 1961, as a protest against bipartisan support for British nuclear weapons, he voted against the Royal Air Force, Royal Navy and British Army estimates in the House of Commons, and was suspended from the Labour Party Whip from March 1961 until May 1963.

 Silverman died on 9 February 1968 following a stroke.